neilgee/genesischild-mobile-first/readme.md

 This is a basic starter **Genesis Child Theme** to be used with the **Genesis Framework** on **WordPress**.

-This Genesischild theme has a number of widgets areas, the majority are Front Page only.
+This GenesisChild theme has a number of widgets areas, the majority are Front Page only.

 ###Widgetised Areas
 - The theme contains the following widgetized areas